How To Select The Best Running Shoes For Over-Pronation

 Heel Counter And Outsole

-Runners with over-pronation found that the best support comes from footwear that offered a supplemental heel wedge that adds more cushioning and impact absorption.
-We also took the construction of the heel counter into consideration when selecting our choices.
-User feedback demonstrated that it’s best to have a rigid and snug fit to help alleviate most discomfort.
+Runners with over-pronation found that the best support comes from a running shoe that has a supplemental heel wedge.
+A heel wedge provides additional cushioning and absorbs impact.
+We also took the design and material of the heel counter into consideration when selecting our choices.
+Users reported that a rigid, snug fit worked the best.